What Does CBD Stand For?

 The cannabioids don’t only exist in hemp, they also exist within the human body.
 All vertebrates produce cannabinoids.
 We refer to these cannabinoids found within the body as endocannabinoids.

-These endocannabinoids share a similar structure to the cannabinoids found in hemp.
+These endocannabinoids share a similar structure to the cannabinoids found in hemp - including CBD.
 Therefore, they have the ability to act within the systems of the human body.
 The ECS exists throughout all 11 major physiological systems of the body and plays a major role in health.

 What does the endocannabinoid system do?